consider Clive Petrovic a friend and a friend of the environment.

 It is a wildlife habitat for several species of birds, some of which are migratory, that nest among the branches.

-Being this close to an ecosystem of such importance where one can get a better sense of what actually goes on within a mangroves system, puts one in touch with how essential they are.
+Being this close to an ecosystem of such importance where one can get a better sense of what actually goes on within a mangroves system, puts people in touch with how essential they are.

 Dr. Jarecki's study from 1959 to 2000 showed that more than 50% of the coastal systems were destroyed leaving the shore more vulnerable to tropical force events.
+Hurricane Irma, a level 5 category event was unlike anything the Caribbean experienced.
+It was reported that the green did not begin to return until January 2018.
+The hurricane hit in September 2017.

 The lagoon is located at the base of an alluvium collecting some of the 3 million gallons of runoff from an approximately 800 acre watershed.